pycroscopy/pycroscopy/docs/Data_Format.rst

 Compound Datasets:
 ^^^^^^^^^^^^^^^^^^

-pycroscopy actually uses compound datasets a lot more frequently than one would think.
+There are instances where multiple values are associate with a single position and spectroscopic value in a dataset.
+In these cases, we use the Compound Dataset functionality in HDF5 to store all of the values at each point.
+This also allows us to access any combination of the values without needing to read all of them.
+Pycroscopy actually uses compound datasets a lot more frequently than one would think.
 The need and utility of compound datasets are best described with examples:

 * **Color images**: Each position in these datasets contain three (red, blue, green) or four (cyan, black, magenta, yellow) values.
 One would